lurebgi/BOPsexChr/README.md

 This page demonstrates the analyses of sex-linked sequences, including demarcating evolutionary strata and verification of W-linked sequences.
-Other analyses can be found in directories [Annotation], [Divergent_rate analysis] and [RNA-seq analysis].
+Other analyses can be found in directories [Annotation], [Divergent_rate analysis], [synteny] and [RNA-seq analysis].

 ## Sequence similarity between the Z and W
 The analysis of sequence similarity between ZW help demarcate the evolutionary strata of avian sex chromosomes (fig. 2A).